gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Class Diagrams.md

 # Class Diagrams

-Note: after teacher feedback, I classes not in the sequence diagrams from the class diagrams, including utility classes.
-It's worth noting that this considerably reduces the size of the class diagrams, as I feel the other classes helped provide an explanation.
+Note: after teacher feedback, I removed classes not in the sequence diagrams from the class diagrams (where it doesn't break structure), including utility classes.
 However, I kept classes in cases where:
 - They were the class types of data returned in the sequence diagrams but where the classifier was not necessary to call for methods (eg: only public attributes of the class were used)
 - They are interfaces or extended by classes present in the sequence diagram (where the method called in the sequence diagram belongs to the abstract super).
 Eg. ``ApplicationCore`` in **UpdateBuilding**